-It should be noted that the GIPA Act complements other legislation by which the public can access information held by government.
+The GIPA Act complements other legislation by which the public can access information held by government.
 It does not detract from any other rights of access to information that exist under other legislation or policies.
 Other legislation that may be particularly relevant includes:

-- The Privacy and Personal Information Protection Act 1998 (NSW), which allows individuals to obtain access to, and to apply for amendment of, information held about them by NSW Government agencies (for more information visit the NSW Privacy Commissioner). - The Court Information Act 2010 (NSW), which provides for public access to information held by courts about judicial proceedings (for more information visit Lawlink).
+- The Privacy and Personal Information Protection Act 1998 (NSW), which allows individuals to obtain access to, and to apply for amendment of, information held about them by NSW Government agencies. - The Court Information Act 2010 (NSW), which provides for public access to information held by courts about judicial proceedings (for more information visit Communities and Justice website).

-Councillors' access to Council information is governed by Council's Councillor Access to Information and Interaction with Staff Policy that complements the Code of Conduct.
+Councillors' access to Council information is governed by Council's Councillor and Staff Interaction Policy that complements the Code of Conduct.